Updated frequently, and most recently 27 July 2014. ** Latest additions are flagged with two asterisks on each side. **

 Actually, catastrophe is already here, although it’s not widely distributed in the United States.
 Well, not yet, even though the continental U.S. experienced its highest temperature ever in 2012, shattering the 1998 record by a full degree Fahrenheit.
 But the east coast of North America experienced its hottest water temperatures all the way to the bottom of the ocean.
 The epic dust bowl of 2012 grew and grew and grew all summer long.
 As pointed out in the March 2004 issue of Geophysical Research Letters, disappearing sea ice is expectedly contributing to the drying of the western United States (more definitive research on the topic appeared in the December 2005 issue of Earth Interactions).
 Equally expectedly, the drought arrived 40 years early.

 Even James Hansen and Makiko Sato are asking whether the loss of ice on Greenland has gone exponential (while ridiculously calling for a carbon tax to “fix” the “problem”), and the tentative answer is not promising, based on very recent data, including a nearly five-fold increase in melting of Greenland’s ice since the 1990s and a stunning melting of 98 percent of Greenland’s ice surface between 8 and 15 July 2012.
+The explanation for this astonishing event comes from a paper published in the 10 June 2014 issue of the Proceedings of National Academy of Sciences: “[T]he same mechanism drove two widespread melt events that occurred over 100 years apart, in 1889 and 2012.
+We found that black carbon from forest fires and rising temperatures combined to cause both of these events.”
+Further elucidation is provided in the 14 June 2014 issue of Journal of Geophysical Research: Atmospheres.
 The mainstream media are finally taking notice, with the 18 July 2013 issue of Washington Post reporting the ninth highest April snow cover in the northern hemisphere giving way to the third lowest snow cover on record the following month (relevant records date to 1967, and the article is headlined, “Snow and Arctic sea ice extent plummet suddenly as globe bakes”).